bparanj/Essential-TDD/en/appendix/appendix.markdown

  There are exceptions.
 Popping a stack is a good example of a modifier that modifies state.
 Meyer correctly says that you can avoid having this method, but it is a useful idiom.
 Follow this principle when you can.

 From jMock home page: Tests are kept flexible when we follow this rule of thumb: Stub queries and expect commands, where a query is a method with no side effects that does nothing but query the state of an object and a command is a method with side effects that may, or may not, return a result.
 Of course, this rule does not hold all the time, but it's a useful starting point.

+## Notes on Mock Objects ##

+A Mock Object is a substitute implementation to emulate or instrument other domain code.
+It should be simpler than the real code, not duplicate its implementation, and allow you to set up private state to aid in testing.
+The emphasis in mock implementations is on absolute simplicity, rather than completeness.
+For example, a mock collection class might always return the same results from an index method, regardless of the actual parameters.

+A warning sign of a Mock Object becoming too complex is that it starts calling other Mock Objects – which might mean that the unit test is not sufficiently local.
+When using Mock Objects, only the unit test and the target domain code are real.

+## Why use mock objects? ##

+- Deferring Infrastructure Choices
+- Lightweight emulation of required complex system state
+- On demand simulation of conditions
+- Interface Discovery
+- Loosely coupled design achieved via dependency injection

+## A Pattern for Unit Testing ##

+Create instances of Mock Objects

+- Set state in the Mock Objects
+- Set expectations in the Mock Objects
+- Invoke domain code with Mock Objects as parameters
+- Verify consistency in the Mock Objects

+With this style, the test makes clear what the domain code is expecting from its environment, in effect documenting its preconditions, postconditions, and intended use.
+All these aspects are defined in executable test code, next to the domain code to which they refer.
+Sometimes arguing about which objects to verify gives us better insight into a test and, hence, the domain.
+This style makes it easy for new readers to understand the unit tests as it reduces the amount of context they have to remember.
+It is also useful for demonstrating to new programmers how to write effective unit tests.

+Testing with Mock Objects improves domain code by preserving encapsulation, reducing global dependencies, and clarifying the interactions between classes.

+## Reference ##

+Working Effectively with Legacy Code

+\newpage

 ## RSpec Test Structure ##